smilevideo/ProjectEuler-Ruby-Template/README.md

 To-do:
--easy undo if it runs incorrectly
--option to generate the filetree for any set of problems rather than one at a time
+-option to generate the filetree for any set of problems rather than one at a time -easy undo for the above (currently can just delete folder created)